simonmichael/hledger/hledger-lib/hledger_journal.m4.md

     ...
 ```

-Each posting's amount can be:
+The posting rules look just like normal postings, except the amount can be:

-- a normal amount  (`$2`).
-- a number (`2`).
-This will be assigned the commodity that was used in the matched posting.
+- a normal amount with a commodity symbol, eg `$2`.
+This will be used as-is.
+- a number, eg `2`.
+The commodity symbol (if any) from the matched posting will be added to this.
-- a multiplier like `*2` (a star followed by a number N).
-This will be replaced by the matched posting's amount multiplied by N.
+- a numeric multiplier, eg `*2` (a star followed by a number N).
+The matched posting's amount (and total price, if any) will be multiplied by N.
+- a multiplier with a commodity symbol, eg `*$2` (a star, number N, and symbol S).
+The matched posting's amount will be multiplied by N, and its commodity symbol will be replaced with S.

 Some examples:
 ```journal